LLNL/pyorick/README.rst

 - get or set yorick variables
 - call yorick functions or subroutines with python arguments
 - get or set slices of large yorick arrays
+- terminal mode to interact with yorick by keyboard through python

 Most of the data is exchanged via binary pipes between the two interpreters.
 Yorick runs in a request-reply mode.
 Python prints